graphops/docs/docs/launchpad/quick-start.md

 To connect your local machine to a Kubernetes cluster, you can follow these general steps:

-**Get Cluster Configuration:** Make sure your [`kubeconfig`](https://devopscube.com/kubernetes-kubeconfig-file/) has been added to `~/.kube/config` directory.
+**Get Cluster Configuration:** Make sure your [`kubeconfig`](https://devopscube.com/kubernetes-kubeconfig-file/) has been added to `~/.kube/config` file.
 If you don't have this file, you may need to ask the administrator that created the cluster for the configuration.

 **Verify Configuration:** Open the `config` file in a text editor to verify that it contains the correct cluster details, including server URL, certificates, and context information.